YomnaJL/Power-BI-Sales-and-Profit-Analysis/README.md

 ## Overview

-An interactive **Power BI dashboard** designed to analyze a company’s sales performance.
+An interactive Power BI dashboard designed to analyze a company’s sales performance.
-It provides insights into sales, profit, and margins across products, categories, channels, and regions, with the ability to track trends over time.
+The project includes data cleaning and transformation to ensure accurate and reliable insights.
+It visualizes sales, profit, and margins across products, categories, channels, and regions, and tracks trends over time.

 ---